The Best RV Parks in Every State

 Indiana: Lake Rudolph Campground and RV Resort, Santa Claus

 Take the whole family for a fun getaway to Holiday World & Splashin’ Safari amusement park, known for their free sodas and sunscreen, and stay the night at nearby Lake Rudolph Campground and RV Resort.
 There are tons of activities from water parks and pools to basketball, game rooms, and paddleboats.
 The resort has standard, super, and deluxe sites with full hook-ups, starting at $32 in the off-season and $72 in peak season, when you may also need to spend a minimum of two nights.

 Iowa: Amana RV Park and Event Center, Amana

 Get in touch with your German heritage at this RV park located in the heart of the state’s historic Amana Colonies.
 The colonies are made up of seven National Historic Landmark villages that were once home to a religious group of immigrants who had faced persecution in their home country of Germany.
 Today, you’ll find historic buildings, boutiques, wineries, and German restaurants.
-The Amana RV Park puts you close to the action with more than 200 full hook-up sites for $39 nightly with free WiFi and a laundromat.
-You should also check out these other most European towns in America.
+The Amana RV Park puts you close to the action with more than 200 full hook-up sites for $39 nightly with free Wi-Fi and a laundromat.

 Kansas: Deer Creek Valley RV Park, Topeka